 Rationale: Access to or enrollment in these types of rigorous courses is necessary but not sufficient.
 Both participation and success need to count.
 The best thinking on this that we have seen is from the Education Trust, which states: "While generally, schools with higher participation rates in advanced courses also have higher success rates, the data show that some schools with high participation rates have low success rates, and vice versa.
-This suggests that some schools are placing students into advanced courses without sufficient preparation and support, while other schools may be restricting access for all but the perceived highest performers."
-Moreover, "including only participation rates will create incentives to enroll all students without providing the necessary supports for success, while including only success rates will incentivize schools to make access available only to the perceived highest performers."
+This suggests that some schools are placing students into advanced courses without sufficient preparation and support, while other schools may be restricting access for all but the perceived highest performers."10 Moreover, "including only participation rates will create incentives to enroll all students without providing the necessary supports for success, while including only success rates will incentivize schools to make access available only to the perceived highest performers."

 If dual enrollment is included, Maryland will need to take steps to ensure that students get credit that will be accepted by the University of Maryland and other institutions of higher education.
 We agree strongly with Education Trust's recommendation that "All students who count as participants should be in the success rate denominator.
 And to the extent possible, make sure the definition of success is tied to something meaningful for students, such as a score of 3 or higher on an AP exam, or the grade needed to earn college credit in a dual enrollment course."
+12 school climate surveys-School climate surveys measure the perceptions of students, parents, teachers, and other educational stakeholders on topics such as engagement, safety, and environment.
+As noted above, the Protect Our Schools Act of 2017 requires that school climate account for a minimum of 10 percent of a school's composite score and that each survey include at least one question to educators regarding the receipt of critical instructional feedback.

-++++++ DISCUSSION OF OTHER INDICATORS++++++
+++++++DISCUSSION OF OTHER INDICATORS++++++